-This guidance has been written in response to the Local Authority's drive for consistent inclusion.
-It is a generic framework which can be personalised by all education providers to ensure that every child and young person in Solihull has equality of opportunity.
+This guidance was originally written in 2019.
+It was written in response to the Local Authority's drive for consistent inclusion.
+It continues to be a generic framework which can be personalised by all education providers to ensure that every child and young person in Solihull has equality of opportunity.
 The guidance relies on there being a commitment from education providers and families to work co-operatively to support the transition process and also acknowledges the significant impact of involving external professionals for those children and young people with SEND.